 Be Strong to be Useful

 These teachings were then adapted and combined with other military training principles when both the grandfather and father of David Belle shared their knowledge, training and experience with him.
-David took this training to the streets and forests of 1980’s suburban Paris and, with a close group of friends, developed what we know today as parkour.
-The name “Parkour” is a modification of the French “parcours du combattant” (military obstacle course).
+In the late 1980’s and into the ’90’s, David, with a core group of friends, took this training to the streets and forests of suburban Paris, and developed what we know today as parkour.
+The name ‘Parkour’ is a modification of the French word ‘parcours’, as exemplified in the phrase ‘parcours du combattant’ (military obstacle course).

-The Brisbane Parkour Association (BPA) is a not-for-profit organisation committed to delivering parkour education and encouraging safe practice of parkour across south-east Queensland.
+The Brisbane Parkour Association (BPA) is a not-for-profit organisation formed in 2012, committed to delivering parkour education and encouraging safe practice of parkour across south-east Queensland.
 The association aims to promote parkour as an inclusive movement discipline of self-progression, exploration and play that is accessible to anyone.

 Parkour Workshops are available for all types of events and training.

 Whether you require a one-off “Introduction to Parkour” workshop or a multiple session program tailored to your group’s specific goals, the Brisbane Parkour Association can provide a solution.
 Each session is designed to be site specific using, where possible, the available features and existing equipment at your venue.

 Tuition fees vary depending on your individualised program and type of package required.
 Contact us for more information.